PhDP/Akarui/INSTALL.md

 # Windows

-The [Haskell platform](https://www.haskell.org/platform/) contains all the necessary tools to compile Manticore.
+The [Haskell platform](https://www.haskell.org/platform/) contains all the necessary tools to compile Sphinx.
 Simply open a command prompt and type

     cabal install

-...and the root of Manticore's source.
+...and the root of Sphinx's source.